 The Aboriginal Communities Water and Sewerage Program provides:

-- repairs to centralised sewerage systems and sub-surface irrigation
+- repairs to sewerage systems and sub-surface irrigation

 - regular inspections and maintenance of pump stations and water treatment plants